Student Rights and Conduct

 University Hearing Panel

-- Depending on the alleged violation, the Vice Chancellor for Student Affairs may consider when appointing the Panel: race, gender, national origin, religion, disability, sexual orientation and other relevant aspects of diversity.
+- Depending on the alleged violation, the Vice Chancellor for Student Affairs or designee may consider when appointing the Panel: race, gender, national origin, religion, disability, sexual orientation and other relevant aspects of diversity.

-- The Vice Chancellor for Student Affairs shall select from the University community a panel consisting of one faculty, one student, and one professional staff or civil service member.
+- The Vice Chancellor for Student Affairs or designee shall select a panel consisting of one faculty, one student, and one professional staff or civil service member.

 - The Chair of the University Hearing Panel shall have the following responsibilities:

-- Orienting new Board members to review procedures
+- Orienting new Panel members to review procedures

 - Arranging all meetings of the Panel

-- A University Hearing Panel hears charges brought to it; hears testimony, reviews the facts as presented and makes a recommendation as to the guilt or innocence of the respondent.
+- A University Hearing Panel hears charges brought to it, hears testimony, reviews the facts as presented and makes a recommendation as to whether the student has or has not violated the Conduct Code.

 - The Panel may use an independent technical consultant as it deems necessary to reach resolution.
 If an independent consultant is used, all parties must be notified of the name and expertise of the independent consultant and allowed to attend the meeting(s) of the Panel with the independent consultant.

-- The Chair shall be responsible for provisions for keeping an accurate record of the proceedings of the hearing(s).
+- The Chair shall be responsible for keeping an accurate record of the proceedings of the hearing(s).
 The hearing shall be tape recorded.
 The record shall be the property of the University.

 APPENDIX E